 To introduce you to the interesting people behind the boring definition, we plan to do a series of future articles about Split’s digital nomads, so we sincerely hope you will follow us as we explore “the explorers” together!

 We are sure everyone is interested in the answer to this question, however, it will never be answered in the same way because it depends on life experiences and goals each individual has.
 However, all the varied responses to this question have one thing in common for sure: happiness.

 Digital nomads weren’t content with the life they used to live, or some important aspect of it, and were brave enough to change it and choose to live differently.

 You should also keep in mind that, in terms of lifestyle, digital nomads differ greatly from tourists.

 While they also might enjoy the two-week tourist period in a certain location, in terms of their needs and infrastructure that should support those needs, they are a completely different type of traveler.

 Sometimes they might choose a more short-term stay oriented location designed primarily with tourists in mind, but choosing those all the time is unsustainable and sure to lead to travel burn-out.
 That’s why, even though they are travelers by nature, longevity does influence their choice on where to travel next.

-Anywhere in the world, you’d probably say.
-And you’d be right – to a certain extent.
+Anywhere in the world, you would probably say.
+And you would be right – to a certain extent.
 While digital nomads do travel to a variety of places on the globe, there are things you might not have considered that influence their decision on where to go next.